Public Port of Victoria Traffic Scheme

 • Sail inside Shoal Point.
 Lower all sails, even while under power.

-• Anchor your vessel anywhere in the Port of Victoria, unless you authorized by the Harbour Master.
+• Anchor your vessel anywhere in the Port of Victoria, unless you are authorized by the Harbour Master.

 • Discharge blackwater.
 A prohibition is in effect.